 - Site visits - opportunities to see what goes on "behind the scenes" at a variety of industries.
 Visits have included the NBA, Parsons Brinckerhoff engineering, Simon and Schuster, NBC, Bloomberg, the American Museum of Natural History, MTV, and Pepsi Co.

-- Alumni panels ("Careers in...") series - alumni speak about their day-to-day experiences, career paths, recruitment tips, and predictions for industry futures.
-Past panel topics have included education, government, research and writing, engineering, museum, advertising, marketing, biotechnology, science beyond the bench and publishing.
+- Alumni and Professional in Residence events - alumni and other professionals speak about their day-to-day experiences, career paths, recruitment tips, and industry trends.
+Topics have included education, government, research and writing, engineering, museum, advertising, marketing, biotechnology, science beyond the bench, and publishing.